 JORAM distribution is ready for compiling with Apache Ant utility.
 Ant can be downloaded from http://jakarta.apache.org/ant/.
 Documentation is available at the same location.
-In the src/directory, 3 build files are provided:
+In the src/ directory, 3 build files are provided:

-- build.xml specifies the main targets for convenience, it has been described in 1.3. - joram.xml specifies the targets for compiling and shipping the MOM classes, the Joram client classes and the graphical admin tool classes; - kjoram.xml specifies the targets for compiling and shipping the kJoram client classes;
+- build.xml specifies the main targets for convenience, it has been described in 11.2. - joram.xml specifies the targets for compiling and shipping the MOM classes, the Joram client classes and the graphical admin tool classes;